 company that marketed and installed research databases in university and

 national libraries.
 He is now chairman of Lund Humphries, a publisher

 of books on the visual arts.
 His other interests include modern British

 art, a vineyard in South West France and the development of community

 schools in Zambia.

 Alan was a Chartered Accountant who worked in various industries until his employment at general publishing house B.T.Batsford Ltd. In retirement he became Secretary of the IPG and held this position for 17 years.
-He enjoys rugby union and is a Life Vice President of Kent County Rugby Football Union.
+He enjoyed rugby union and was a Life Vice President of Kent County Rugby Football Union.

 David Fulton (Deceased)

 David was a longstanding member of the IPG, a former IPG Chairman, a successful educational publisher and a fantastic supporter of independent publishing.